phocks/phocks.github.io/about.md

 This blog is built on [Jekyll](http://jekyllrb.com/), using [the Poole theme](https://github.com/poole/poole), and hosted on [GitHub Pages](https://pages.github.com/).

 That's about it for now.
 Thanks for reading.

+Please consider <a href="https://github.com/sponsors/phocks">sponsoring me</a> on GitHub 🙏